 South African Snowmen

 Snow isn't that strange for South Africans, as several locations regularly see snow in winter.
-Most of these are situated in the inland regions of the Eastern and Northern Cape provinces.
-In the Amathole Mountains, the tiny town of Hogsback holds an annual Christmas in July celebration, while the Northern Cape town of Sutherland is the coldest in the country and commonly sees enough snow to build snowmen.
+Most of these are situated in the inland regions of the Eastern, Western, and Northern Cape provinces.
+In the Amathole Mountains, the tiny town of Hogsback holds an annual Winter Celebration over Christmas in July (July 25), while the Northern Cape town of Sutherland is the coldest in the country and commonly sees enough snow to build snowmen.